-Collins Chabane Municipality Council has adopted the SCM policy for the 2022/23 financial year in line with the National Treasury Regulation of 2005 and implemented the policy as per the regulation and reported the implementation to council quarterly and annually.
+Collins Chabane Municipality council has adopted the SCM policy for 2022/23 financial year in line with National Treasury Regulation of 2005 and implemented the policy as per the regulation and reported the implementation to council quarterly and annually.

 AG reported that Compliance with legislation remains an area of concern.
-Management is advised to develop a compliance checklist that is aligned to current legislation to ensure compliance before approving any of the SCM processes and expenditures.
+Management is advised to develop a compliance checklist that is aligned to current legislation to ensure compliance before approving any the SCM processes and expenditure.